Triangle Region (Denmark): Museums and Historical Attractions

 Trapholt Museum in Kolding (just above Kolding Fjord) has a collection of modern art and also contains Denmark's largest collection of chairs from the 20th Century, and the famous Danish architect Arne Jacobsen's unique holiday house (www.trapholt.dk).

 Koldinghus in Kolding is where the Danish King built a fortress in 1268 to guard the border between the Kingdom of Denmark and the Duchy of Schleswig.
 The earliest parts still standing date from the 15th century.
 The newly restored wings of the castle have now also become international attractions in themselves (www.koldinghus.dk).

 The Moravian Church in Christiansfeld is a popular tourist destination and was nominated as a tentative UNESCO World Heritage Site in 1993.

 Vejle Museum of Art (Danish: Vejle Kunstmuseum www.vejlekunstmuseum.dk) in Vejle has Danish paintings and sculptures on display and is home to a collection of Golden Age paintings from the Vejle area as well as a collection of drawings by Rembrandt.

 Jelling in Vejle municipality is famous for the Jelling stones - a large stone ship and two large burial mounds.
 In the North Mound, built between 958 and 959 CE (possibly for King Gorm of Denmark), an empty burial chamber was found.
 Beneath the mounds is a large stone ship from the end of the 9th century.
 Between the two mounds stand two rune stones, the Jelling stones.
 Gorm's son King Harald “Bluetooth” I of Denmark built a wooden church (965) on the site and beneath it re-interred (965–966) the remains of his father.
 The Jelling stones and Jelling Church have been an UNESCO World Heritage Site since 1994.

 Entertainment and the Performing Arts

-The Triangle Region's annual Kulturligt Festival combines theatre, music, food, drink, craft, lectures and cultural excursions.
+The Triangle Region's annual combines theatre, music, food, drink, craft, lectures and cultural excursions.

 Fredericia Theatre is famed for its musicals and developing new works as well as hosting more than 100 events annually, ranging from opera to stand-up and concerts (www.fredericiateater.dk).